 Preventing and Treating GERD-Acid reflux:

-There are good news.
-GERD or Acid Reflux can be absolutely cured naturally.
+There is good news.
+GERD or Acid Reflux can be absolutely reversed or healed naturally.

 2. Feeling uncomfortable with that burning sensation where you say to yourself: I don’t know what to eat, even water makes me miserable?

 3. Don’t want to spend the rest of your life eating antacids or worst yet NSAID’s?

 If you’ve answered YES to at least two of these questions, you are most likely suffering from GERD or Acid Reflux.
 Is there a solution to cure GERD- acid reflux naturally?
 You bet there is.

 What Triggers and What Works for Acid Reflux

 - Stop eating 3-4 hours before bed.
 If you go to bed full, the food will just sit there and your digestive system will have a hard time digesting it.

 - Avoid alcohol.
 Alcohol relaxes muscles— in this case, LES (the lower esophageal sphincter).
 Additionally, it seems that the acid in certain beers and wines makes it worst.

 - Avoid Fried foods.
 Fried fatty foods are harder and take longer to digest.
 If you are craving that crunch.
 Try an air frier or an oven like this one.